Infinite-FDU/OptiPrompt/README.md

 - **Optimized Output:** _The chatbot will break down your question into manageable parts, perfect for step-by-step exploration._

-With the Infinit FDU Chatbot, you can fine-tune prompts, code, and questions to achieve the best results from language models.
-Optimize, evaluate, and engineer prompts with ease!
+**Note:** This project has been tested using artificial intelligence, Claude, for prompt optimization.
+It compares user inputs to optimized inputs and achieves a perfect score in **39 out of 39 tests.** For detailed information, please refer to the "test_default.ipynb" and "output.json" files.

 ## Custom Instructions for Persistent Memory

-The Infinit FDU Chatbot empowers you with the ability to provide custom instructions, allowing you to whisper specific guidance to the language model.
+The OptiPrompt empowers you with the ability to provide custom instructions, allowing you to whisper specific guidance to the language model.
 These custom instructions serve as a form of persistent memory, influencing the behavior of the chatbot across different sessions.

 ### How Custom Instructions Work